Kaliningrad

 Stock Exchange, Kaliningrad

-The stock exchange in what was then Königsberg was built in a northern Italian Renaissance style in the years 1870-1875.
-Heinrich Müller’s building was used as a stock exchange, but also for concerts, political meetings and other events.
+The stock exchange in Kaliningrad was built in the Northern Italian Renaissance style in the years 1870-1875.
+The architect was Heinrich Müller, whose building was not only used as a stock exchange, but also for concerts, political meetings and other events.
+The most famous was the annual stock exchange masquerade ball, where the top of society met.

 The Fishing Village, Kaliningrad

-In the middle of Kaliningrad, you can see a lighthouse with some buildings around it.
-It is part of the Fishing Village block, which with a number of houses stylistically resemble the architectural styles in Königsberg through time.
+In the middle of Kaliningrad is a lighthouse with some very photogenic buildings around it.
+It is part of the modern settlement “Fiskerbyen”, which, with a number of buildings, should show the styles in Königsberg over time.
+The styles are from the historical Teutonic Order, Gothic, Classicism, Baroque, Historicism and Modernism.

 The Supreme Soviet, Kaliningrad